MarkoSOE/QuikTalk/frontend/README.md

 - Create avatar selection system for new users upon signup and assign existing users avatars.
 To be stored using cloudinary

+- Add a transition when logging in or signing up before going into the mainpage

+- Show notifications in the front end when errors occur during signup or login

 ## Available Scripts

 In the project directory, you can run: